-The study is organized as follows.
-In section 2, we present the experimental design and data analyzed.
-Assessment methodology will be introduced in section 3.
-Section 4 evaluate the effect of Newtonian relaxation to the RCM in 5 subparts.
-Section 4.1 show the comparison on the seasonal mean between the RCM and the GCM.
-The spatial resemblance of the circulation within the domain will show in section 4.2 EOF analysis and weather regimes analysis will assess in section 4.3 to decompose regional modes.
-Section 4.4 analyze the relationship between the external forcing coming from the GCM and the resemblance between the RCM and the GCM.
-And the effect of the mesh refinement will be presented in section 4.5 before the conclusion.
+The paper is organized as follows.
+In Section 2, we present the experimental design.
+Assessment methodology is introduced in Section 3.
+Section 4 evaluates the effect of Newtonian relaxation by comparing RCM against GCM in 5 subparts.
+Subsection 4.1 compares the seasonal mean between RCM and GCM.
+The spatial resemblance of the atmospheric circulation within the domain is shown in Subsection 4.2.
+EOF analysis and weather regimes analysis are used in Subsection 4.3 to investigate how the duality RCM/GCM behaves in function of different atmospheric modes or circulation regimes.
+Section 4.4 is devoted to investigating the relationship between external forcing from GCM and the reproducibility of GCM’s synoptic variability by RCM.
+And the effect of RCM mesh refinement is presented in Subsection 4.5 before the presentation of Conclusion.”

-2 Model and Experimental design
+2 Model configuration and Experimental design

-The LMDz4 model (Hourdin et al., 2006; Li, 1999) is the atmospheric component of the coupled model IPSL-CM4 (Marti et al., 2005) of the Pierre Simon Laplace Institute (IPSL).
-IPSL model was largely used to perform climate simulations contributing to the IPCC reports (IPCC, 2007, 2013).
-It can be operated as a GCM and also as a RCM according to its configurations.
-In this study, although GCM and RCM are identical, their geographical coverage differs: the GCM covers the entire globe, while the RCM is effective only in the regional domain considered.
-Our protocol of simulations can be qualified as “Master versus Slave”, since both GCM and RCM are identical, but they are operated in a different way: GCM is entirely autonomous but RCM is driven at boundaries by outputs from GCM.
+The LMDZ4 model (Hourdin et al., 2006; Li, 1999) is the atmospheric component of the coupled model IPSL-CM4 (Marti et al., 2010) developed and explored at the Pierre Simon Laplace Institute (IPSL).
+Different versions and configurations of the IPSL model were largely used in climate simulations contributing to the IPCC reports (IPCC, 2007, 2013).
+LMDZ4 can be operated as a GCM and also as a RCM according to its configurations.
+In this study, although GCM and RCM are identical, their geographical coverage differs: GCM covers the entire globe, while RCM is effective only in the regional domain considered.
+Our protocol of simulations can be qualified as “Master versus Slave”, since both GCM and RCM are identical, but they are operated in a different way: GCM is entirely autonomous (Master) but RCM is driven (Slave) at boundaries (rest of the whole globe beyond its effective domain) by outputs from GCM.